 - Free/Reduced Price Student Meals

-Bakken Museum – $1 admission
+Bakken Museum

 You will need to provide proof of participation in one of those programs in order to receive the discount.

-Children’s Theatre Company – $5 tickets
+Children’s Theatre Company

-Each season, the Children’s Theater Company provides financial assistance to over 1,000 low income families who would not otherwise be able to attend their performances, classes and camps.
+Each season, the Children’s Theatre Company provides financial assistance to over 1,000 low income families who would not otherwise be able to attend their performances, classes and camps.
 Their program, known as the ACT Pass, provides up to six tickets per household at $5 each.
 Once your application for the ACT Pass program is approved, it lasts for two years.
 Visit the Children’s Theatre Company website for more information and an online application.

 The ACT Pass program also provides Theatre Arts Training scholarships of up to 80% off tuition.

-Guthrie Theater – $5 tickets
+Guthrie Theater

 The Guthrie Theater offers Gateway Tickets for low income patrons.
 These tickets cost just $5 each and are available to adults (age 18+) who are enrolled in MN EBT, TANF, WIC, Section 8, SSDI, SSI or other government benefits programs.
 Up to four tickets may be purchased for select performances.

-Museum of Russian Art – FREE
+Museum of Russian Art

-The Museum for Russian Art provides free admission to anyone who receives TANF, MFIP, SNAP/EBT, WIC, MFAP, MN Head Start, General Assistance, Medical Assistance, MinnesotaCare, Supplemental Security Income, Social Security Disability Benefits, Food Stamps, RCA / Refugee Cash Assistance, Section 8 or Free/Reduced Price School Meals.
+The Museum for Russian Art provides FREE admission to anyone who receives TANF, MFIP, SNAP/EBT, WIC, MFAP, MN Head Start, General Assistance, Medical Assistance, MinnesotaCare, Supplemental Security Income, Social Security Disability Benefits, Food Stamps, RCA / Refugee Cash Assistance, Section 8 or Free/Reduced Price School Meals.

-Transit Assistance Program – $1 Transit
+Transit Assistance Program

-Walker Art Center – $2 each
+Walker Art Center

 Plymouth

-Three Rivers Park District – FREE
+Three Rivers Park District

 The Three Rivers Park District offers Recreation Pass Plus cards to low income households in Hennepin or Scott counties.
-This pass provides free equipment rentals, discounts on programs and free recreation passes!
+This pass provides FREE equipment rentals, discounts on programs and free recreation passes!
 Apply for the pass online.

 You qualify for this card if you live in either Hennepin County or Scott county AND you are enrolled in one of the following programs;